-- Birds that could fly well survived as they could escape predators and fires.
+- Birds that could fly well survived because they could escape predators and fires.

 Are Parrots Descendants of Dinosaurs?

-Parrots belong to an order of birds called Psittaciformes.
-There are around 400 species of parrot spanning 92 different genera (sub-groups).
+Parrots belong to an order of birds called Psittaciformes, and there are around 400 species of parrot spanning 92 different genera (sub-groups).

-Being a type of bird, all parrots are descended from dinosaurs.
+As a type of bird, all parrots are descended from dinosaurs.
 Scientists believe that parrots first evolved in Australasia around 59 million years ago.

-According to Biology Letters, one ancient parrot that roamed New Zealand 19 million years ago was over 3ft 3inches tall.
+According to Biology Letters, one ancient parrot that roamed New Zealand 19 million years ago was over 3ft 3 inches tall.

 What Was the Most Parrot-Like Dinosaur?

 One of the most parrot-like dinosaurs that we know of was called Psittacosaurus.
 Its genus name translates to “parrot lizard” due to its bird-like appearance.

 Like parrots, Psittacosaurus was bipedal (walked on two legs) and had shortened forelimbs.